 You should also know the account numbers and routing numbers for both your bank and the bank where you are sending the money.
 If you don’t know those numbers, there are a few places you can look.
 The first is to get your account number and routing number from a check.
 Of course, this will be difficult to do if they don’t have a bank account.

 The routing number is the nine-digit, left-most number along the bottom.
 Your account number is the center number along the bottom of your check.
 You should also be able to find these numbers through your online banking account.
-You should also know the name and address of your bank and the bank you’re sending it to.
+Additionally, you will need to know the name and address of your bank and the bank you’re sending it to.

 Here are the five most common ways to transfer money from one bank account to another: